courk/openflexure-microscope/docs/0_printing.md

 * ``sample_clips.stl``
 * ``camera_platform_picamera_2_LS65.stl``
 * ``lens_spacer_picamera_2_pilens_LS65.stl``
-* ``microscope_stand.stl`` or ``back_foot.stl``
+* ``microscope_stand.stl`` (or ``back_foot.stl``)

 This will need the nuts, bolts, etc. described below, plus a Raspberry Pi computer (any model will do) and Raspberry Pi camera module.
 No other optical bits are required, except an LED for illumination.
+If you want to mount the Raspberry Pi underneath the microscope (our preferred option), print ``microscope_stand.stl`` instead.
 If your Raspberry Pi is in a case already, you should print ``back_foot.stl`` so the microscope sits flat on a table.
-If you want to mount the Raspberry Pi underneath the microscope (our preferred option), print ``microscope_stand.stl`` instead.
 Newer camera modules include a white circular tool for unscrewing the lens.
 If you don't have one, you will need to print the lens gripper (marked as optional).

 ### High resolution microscope
 The version of the microscope used for scientific or medical research generally requires a conventional objective lens.
 Most of the parts are the same, but the optics and sample mount are different.
 You will need one copy of each of the following files: